LJSkadi/react-piano-task/README.md

 # React Piano Task

-Build a small piano application that can play sounds, as well as store and retrieve sequences of played keys.
+Build a small piano application that can play sounds, as well as store and retrieve sequences of played keys (songs).

 *If anything here is unclear or any questions come to your mind, don’t hesitate to contact us - we’re here for you!*